 Rich results are the visual display of structured data.
 And structured data is the markup that tells Google “Hey, this post contains a recipe so make sure you know that and make it look good!”

 So when you're adding in your nutrition information, cook times and ingredients in your recipe card, Google parses all of those details and learns the intent of your post.
-That way, it knows that it's looking at a recipe post so that it can display the rich search results like this:
+That way, it knows that it's looking at a recipe post so that it can display the recipe's rich snippet on Google like this:

 The importance of rich results